- How and when do I apply for admission to the PharmD program at the University of Waterloo?

 Although 75% is the published minimum post-secondary average required to be included in the initial pool of eligible applicants, the average required for consideration in the final selections may be higher than that.
 However, the University of Waterloo program is focused on attracting students who perform sufficiently well academically while also demonstrating passion and aptitude for the profession of Pharmacy.
 Thus, students with superior academic performance may be denied admission if the rest of their application is weak, and conversely, applicants that just meet the minimum GPA may be offered admission if the balance of their application is very strong.
 There is no grade which will guarantee admission.
 Admission is granted based on a number of factors including your GPA, Admission Information Form (AIF), Letter of Reference, CASPer test, Interview and Fundamental Skills Assessment (FSA).

 Please see the Acceptable Humanities and Social Sciences section of the this website.Back to top

 17. If I have not taken all required courses, could I complete any missing courses in the summer session prior to admission?

-Courses completed between the end of May and the beginning of the Pharmacy program the following January cannot normally be used to meet the admission requirements and will not normally be considered by the Admissions Committee.
+Courses completed after the end of the winter term (April/May) cannot normally be used to meet the admission requirements and will not normally be considered by the Admissions Committee.
 Students who have completed all required courses will have a competitive advantage.
-In all cases, all of the required courses must be completed before you can commence the Pharmacy program.
-Applicants who are missing required courses at the time of application should have a clear and feasible plan for completing them.
+In all cases, all of the required courses must be completed by the end of the spring/summer term (August) preceding the start of the Pharmacy program.* Applicants who are missing required courses at the time of application should have a clear and feasible plan for completing them.

 Possibly.
 It is preferable for applicants to have a current understanding of relevant course material.
 Courses taken more than 10 years ago may be subject to additional review.